MomentsLD/moments/README.md

-# moments: tools for demographic inference
+# moments: tools for diversity statistics and inference

 `moments` implements methods for demographic history and selection inference from genetic data, based on diffusion approximations to the allele frequency spectrum.